-Kent Scheffel offers a unique combination of expertise on dual credit, and more generally, concurrent enrollment.
-Kent is vice president of enrollment services at Lewis and Clark Community College, where he oversees one of the largest dual credit programs in Illinois.
-The program extends to eighteen high held at Syracuse University in 1997.
+I would like to begin at the national level, and in particular NACEP accreditation of concurrent enrollment programs.
+NACEP began as a conversation among educators at the American Association of Higher Education conference, held at Syracuse University in 1997.
 Two year later, 20 founding institutions officially established the organization in order to help ensure the quality of college classes offered to high school students though concurrent enrollment partnerships.

 NACEP has reached several milestones since its establishment in 1999.
 In 2002, NACEP adopted national standards for concurrent enrollment programs.
 Two years later in 2004 the first four programs successfully earned accreditation after documenting to a peer review team that their programs had implemented the standards.
 Interest in the accreditation process has grown over the past decade as institutions and states seek to raise the caliber and stature of their programs.
-As of the 2015-2016 school year, 97 concurrent enrollment programs around the country hold NACEP accreditation: 59 two-year public colleges, 29 four-year public universities, and 9 four-year private colleges and universities.
+As of the 2016-2017 school year, 98 concurrent enrollment programs around the country hold NACEP accreditation: 60 two-year public colleges, 29 four-year public universities, and 9 four-year private colleges and universities.
 The most important concern for concurrent enrollment courses is quality.
 Courses that are truly college-level both produce positive learning outcomes for students, and assure colleges and universities of that value of course credits.